OleksandrVladymyrov/FBShareDialog/README.md

 		}
 	});

 4 - Display the plugin instance when you need it.
-The plugin will automatically load the facebook friends of the logged in user (and they will be cached and reused across all instances on the page).
+The plugin will automatically load the Facebook friends of the logged in user (and they will be cached and reused across all instances on the page).

 	$("#btnSelect1").click(function (e) {
 		e.preventDefault();